alberto-lorente/Make_Believe_v2/README.md

 # DistilBert Approach

 I choose a lighter distilBert base model to finetune with the mentioned dataset (same data splits as the previous traditional ml model).
 After some trials, the model was run for 20 epochs with a batch size of 32 and a learning rate of 0.00002.
-The best validation loss was encountered in the third epoch, which resulted in a f1 score of .976641 in the validation set.
-This model was then evaluated and achieved a .9574 f1 score in the test set.
+The best validation loss was encountered in the second epoch, which resulted in a f1 score of .967 in the validation set.
+This model was then evaluated and achieved a .96 f1 score in the test set.

 # Gradio App